Elimination Chamber (2025): Storylines

 Qualifiers for the women's Elimination Chamber match also began on the February 3 episode of Raw.
-Liv Morgan won the first qualifier by defeating Iyo Sky by disqualification due to interference from Women's World Champion Rhea Ripley.
+Liv Morgan won the first qualifier by defeating Iyo Sky by disqualification due to inadvertent interference from Women's World Champion Rhea Ripley.
 The second and third spots were determined on the February 7 episode of SmackDown, where Bianca Belair and Alexa Bliss defeated Piper Niven and Candice LeRae, respectively.
 The fourth spot was determined on the February 10 episode of Raw, where Bayley defeated Lyra Valkyria.
 The fifth spot was determined on the February 14 episode of SmackDown, where Naomi defeated Chelsea Green, while the final spot was determined on the February 17 episode of Raw where NXT's Roxanne Perez defeated Raquel Rodriguez.
 As a result of Royal Rumble winner Charlotte Flair choosing to challenge Tiffany Stratton for SmackDown's WWE Women's Championship at WrestleMania 41, this confirmed that the winner of the women's Elimination Chamber match would challenge for Raw's Women's World Championship at WrestleMania.

 In June 2024, Tiffany Stratton and Nia Jax formed an alliance.
 During this time, Stratton won the Money in the Bank ladder match at the namesake event in July, while Jax won the WWE Women's Championship at SummerSlam in August.
 In October, Jax also formed an alliance with Candice LeRae.
 After months of teasing, Stratton finally turned on Jax and successfully cashed in her Money in the Bank contract on the January 3 episode of SmackDown to win the WWE Women's Championship.
 At the Royal Rumble on February 1, WWE Hall of Famer and Canada native Trish Stratus entered the namesake match at #25 and eliminated LeRae only for Jax to eliminate Stratus.
 On the February 14 episode of SmackDown, Jax had a rematch for the championship, however, the match ended in a disqualification win for Stratton after LeRae attacked Stratton.
 Following the match, Jax and LeRae continued to attack Stratton prompting Stratus, who was in the crowd, to come in and assist Stratton.
 Stratus then proposed to team up with Stratton at Elimination Chamber: Toronto, and a tag team match featuring Stratus and Stratton against Jax and LeRae was subsequently made official.